Kajkavian (ISO 639-3: kjv) is a Central European Slavic language.

 Today

-1. Kaikavian is the original language of Zagreb and the Kaikavian region around it
+1. Kajkavian is the original language of Zagreb and the Kajkavian region around it

-2. Kaikavian was the standard literary language in the whole area of Zagreb bishopric until the mid of 19th century
+2. Kajkavian was the standard literary language in the whole area of Zagreb bishopric until the mid of 19th century

-3. If you speak Kaikavian in Zagreb today, most people will not understand what you are saying, and will ask if you are from Slovenia
+3. If you speak Kajkavian in Zagreb today, most people will not understand what you are saying, and will ask if you are from Slovenia

-4. Kaikavian literary language is recognized under ISO 639-3 language code kjv, and there is much literature dated from 16th ct. in Central European national libraries written in kjv.
+4. Kajkavian literary language is recognized under ISO 639-3 language code kjv, and there is much literature dated from 16th ct. in Central European national libraries written in kjv.

-5. Glottolog entry by respected international linguists for Kaikavian language is here
+5. Glottolog entry by respected international linguists for Kajkavian language is here

-6. Kaikavians started to learn todays official language of Croatia some 150 years ago.
+6. Kajkavians were introduced to today’s official Neostokavian Croatian some 150 years ago.

 Gozpodska-vulica-Zagreb

-Old street sign in Kaikavian literary language in Zagreb – Gospodska vulica1
+Old street sign in Kajkavian literary language in Zagreb – Gospodska vulica1

 Below in German Herren Gasse.
 Picture Akos Doncsecz